-CAR INSURANCE WILL DENY INJURY CLAIM BECAUSE OF PREEXISTING CONDITIONS
+CAR INSURANCE DENIES INJURY CLAIM BECAUSE OF PREEXISTING CONDITION

 The new Affordable Care Act (Obama Care) has resulted in much political controversy.
 But one thing many people seem to like about it is that you can no longer be denied health insurance because of a preexisting condition.
 It works a little differently with car insurance medical benefits in Minnesota.

 If you are injured in a car accident, your auto insurance pays your initial medical bills.
 And, with MN auto insurance, the insurer will let you buy the policy regardless of a pre-existing medical condition (unless it prevents you from safely driving the car).
 However, if you are involved in a car accident, the auto insurer will only pay your medical bills if you can prove they are related to the car accident.
 In other words, after the car crash, you have to prove that your injury and medical treatment was because of the crash rather than a pre-existing condition, or the auto insurance won’t pay for it.